-5 New Weeknight Dinner Recipes Ready In Under 40 Minutes
+5 Weeknight Dinner Recipes Ready In Under 40 Minutes

 Pan-Fried Mediterranean Sea Bass and Spring Vegetables

-A quick, whole-fish dinner for a weeknight meal is faster thank you think.
+A quick, whole-fish dinner for a weeknight meal is faster than you think.
 Get this pan-fried Mediterranean sea bass and spring vegetable recipe.